About Professional Counseling at MTSU

 - Graduates of the program’s School Counseling concentration will have the knowledge and skills needed to plan, implement, and evaluate comprehensive school counseling programs that are designed to facilitate the academic, career, and personal/social development of all students as lifelong learners in a pluralistic society.

 The Professional Counseling faculty endorses the American Counseling Association's definition of counseling: "Counseling is a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals."

 Clinical Mental Health Counseling and School Counseling Programs

-The Womack Family Educational Leadership Department offers a Master of Education degree in Professional Counseling with concentrations in clinical mental health counseling and school counseling.
+The Womack Educational Leadership Department offers a Specialist in Education (Ed.S) degree in Professional Counseling with concentrations in clinical mental health counseling and school counseling.
 Both programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-The clinical mental health counseling program prepares students to work in community mental health centers, family services agencies, and private practice settings.
+The Clinical Mental Health Counseling program prepares students to work in community mental health centers, family services agencies, and private practice settings.
 Students who complete the clinical mental health counseling curriculum will have met the educational requirements for licensure as a professional counselor with mental health service provider designation (LPC MHSP), the highest level of counselor licensure in the state of Tennessee.